Melissa Nobles: Career

 After receiving her doctorate, Nobles held fellowships at the Boston University Institute for Race and Social Division and the Harvard Radcliffe Institute.

 Nobles joined the faculty of MIT in 1999 as an associate professor of political science.
 She held the Cecil and Ida Green Career Development Professorship from 1997 to 2000 and was appointed the Arthur and Ruth Sloan Professorship in 2010.
 Between 2013 and 2015, Nobles headed the university's department of political science.
 From 2013 to 2014, Nobles was vice-president of the American Political Science Association.

 Nobles served as the Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences from 2015 to 2021, making her the first African American dean in the school's history.
-She was named MIT's 7th Chancellor on June 17, 2021, assuming the chancellor's office on August 18, 2021.
+She was named MIT's 7th chancellor on June 17, 2021, assuming the office on August 18, 2021.